 5. Color palette

-What is the overall color palette of entire movie and variations based on specific characters and scenes?
+What is the overall color palette of the production (or scene)?
 Explain how this color palette reflects the Production Design Goal.
-Create a color palette in Photoshop and include it with your explanation.
+Create a color palette in Photoshop and include it with your explanation along with a screen shot of a scene that demonstrates the color palette.